15 Days Level: Easy 1.750 km, 20% dirt-road Price info

 Day 7.
 The silver mines in Potosí

-In the morning we visit the miner’s market where we can buy anything, ranging from coca leaves to dynamite.
-Here we do some interesting shopping to have some “boys fun” later.
+In the morning we visit the miner’s market where we can buy anything, ranging from coca leave´s and dynamite.
+Here we have some time to look around and buy some interesting souvenirs.

 Day 9.
 Salar de Uyuni daytrip 195 km, 90% salt-road